Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Conclusions

-The sensor performs better under relatively low coherence ($\sigma = 1.16$), which suppresses artifacts associated with high coherence.
-The phase map of a 25~$\mu\mathrm{m}$ microbead with a refractive index contrast of $\Delta n = 0.03$ at $\sigma = 1.16$ can be reconstructed with reasonable precision from a single acquisition.
-Both theoretical and experimental analyses confirm that phase detection remains repeatable as long as the coherence length is sufficiently larger than the size of a $2 \times 2$ pixel group.
+The sensor exhibits superior performance relatively under low coherence ($\sigma = 1.16$), which suppresses artifacts associated with high coherence.
+The phase map of a 25~$\mu\mathrm{m}$ microbead with a refractive index contrast of $\Delta n = 0.03$ at $\sigma = 1.16$ can be reconstructed with reasonable precision via single-shot acquisition.
+Both theoretical and experimental analyses confirm that phase detection remains repeatable, provided that the coherence length is sufficiently larger than the size of a $2 \times 2$ pixel group.

-The sensor’s ability to detect phase gradients also degrades in regions farther from the sensor center due to CRA mismatch.
-Notably, the experimental results still show relatively stable phase detection in peripheral regions.
-Such robustness is likely because the focal spot projected onto each $2 \times 2$ pixel group is larger in practice than predicted by simulation.
-A larger focal spot reduces the variance in the normalized intensity difference across pixels as the spot position shifts, thereby decreasing the sensor’s sensitivity to phase gradients but extending the measurable range and improving the robustness of phase detection in peripheral regions.
-This also explains why the simulated differential signals must be scaled by a factor of~0.5 to match the experimental results.
-A more accurate simulation would require detailed knowledge of the microlens geometry and arrangement.
+The sensor’s phase-gradient detection capability also degrades in regions farther from the sensor center, attributed to CRA mismatch.
+Notably, the experimental results still demonstrate relatively stable phase detection in peripheral regions.
+This robustness is likely due to the focal spot projected onto each $2 \times 2$ pixel group being larger in practice than predicted by the simulation.
+A larger focal spot reduces the variance in the normalized intensity difference across pixels as the spot position shifts, thereby decreasing the sensor’s sensitivity to phase gradients but extending the measurable range and enhancing the robustness of phase detection in peripheral regions.
+This also explains why the simulated differential signals must be scaled by a factor of 0.5 to match the experimental results.
+A more accurate simulation would necessitate detailed information regarding the microlens geometry and arrangement.

-For biological samples with finer structures, such as \textit{Coprinus} (c.s.), which contains small, ellipsoidal basidiospores, the reconstructed phase maps still preserve the overall structural features of the sample’s phase.
-However, the reconstruction quality deteriorates in peripheral regions, where CRA mismatch leads to larger and more nonlinear background variations.
-This highlights the importance of CRA matching between the sensor and the imaging system to ensure reliable phase measurements.
+For biological samples with finer structures—e.g., \textit{Coprinus} (c.s.), which contains small, ellipsoidal basidiospores—the reconstructed phase maps still retain the overall structural features of the sample’s phase.
+However, the reconstruction quality degrades in peripheral regions, where CRA mismatch induces larger and more nonlinear background variations.
+This highlights the critical importance of CRA matching between the sensor and the imaging system for ensuring reliable phase measurements.